 Lowering Blood Pressure Without Medication: 5 Natural Ways That May Lower Blood Pressure by Kiley Morrow

 High blood pressure, also known as hypertension, affects many adults worldwide.
-According to the Centers for Disease Control and Prevention (CDC), approximately 1,000 hypertension deaths occur every day in the US.
-About 75 million (1 out of 3) Americans suffer from high blood pressure and only 54 percent of hypertension sufferers have their blood pressure under control.
+According to the Centers for Disease Control and Prevention (CDC), in 2021, hypertension was a primary or contributing cause of 691,095 deaths in the U.S., nearly half of adults have hypertension (defined as a systolic blood pressure greater than 130 mmHg or a diastolic blood pressure greater than 80 mmHg), and about one in four adults with hypertension have their hypertension under control.

 Blood pressure is the force of blood as it pushes against the walls of the arteries as they carry blood to the body from the heart.
 During the course of a day, blood pressure rises and falls.
 If the blood pressure stays high for an extended period, it can cause heart issues, increase the odds of having a stroke and kidney disease.

 Habits and behaviors that are unhealthy are potential risk factors for high blood pressure.
 Some things that can potentially lead to high blood pressure are:

 - too much alcohol consumption